Who Got Voted Off ‘America’s Got Talent’ 2017 Tonight? Week 2 Results

 - Eliminated – Brobots & Mandroidz

-We are moving on to the next set of results.
+The next set of results then followed.
 The next act moving on to the semifinals on AGT Season 12 is:

 - Safe – Mandy Harvey